russell-n/thetuna/tuna/components/composite.rst

 A Simpler Composite
 -------------------

 The Composite above was meant to be used to create the infrastructure for running tests.
 Because of this it has many unnecessary things.
 This Composite is meant to be used by code that is run by the infrastructure.
 This composite passes all keyword arguments to its components so they all have to be ready to accept them.
-No positional arguments are passed in as this would be require knowing which component takes which argument.
+No positional arguments are passed in as this would require knowing which component takes which argument.

 .. uml::